c-blake/lc/README.md

  - is a work in progress, but a unique enough bundle of useful ideas to share.
    With so many features and just me as a user, there are surely many bugs.

-For the impatient, here is a
+For the impatient, here is a screenshot:

 ![screenshot](https://raw.githubusercontent.com/c-blake/lc/master/ss.png)

 The most osbcure of these is likely "multi-dimensional".
 I mean this in its